Real Talk, Virtual Faces: Symbolic-Semantic Discourse Geometry of Virtual and Human Influencer Audiences: Introduction

+Prior work on virtual influencers has largely relied on surveys, experiments, or aggregate engagement statistics.
+These approaches are valuable, but they usually analyse individual signals in isolation: sentiment scores, authenticity perceptions, trust, or engagement counts.
+Such marginal summaries can miss the structure of audience behaviour.
+For example, two influencer groups may show similar prevalence of appearance-related comments, yet differ sharply in how appearance co-occurs with sentiment, psycholinguistic style, and identity scrutiny.
+This motivates a shift from asking only \emph{what} audiences say to asking \emph{how} multiple behavioural signals are organised.

+We address this problem through a symbolic--semantic discourse analysis framework.
+The symbolic layer uses Formal Concept Analysis~(FCA) and association rule mining to identify closed co-occurrence patterns among sentiment labels, topic tags, and Big Five psycholinguistic cues.
+FCA is useful here because its formal concepts capture maximal bundles of attributes shared by groups of comments or weeks, revealing co-occurrence structure that cannot be read from marginal frequencies alone~\cite{GanterWille1999}.
+The semantic layer then renders these formal concepts as short natural-language descriptions, embeds them using MiniLM, and analyses the resulting concept geometry.
+This allows us to test whether symbolic closed-set structure corresponds to coherent semantic regions and whether VI discourse occupies a broader or more differentiated semantic space than HI discourse.

-Although \attr{topic\_appearance} has near-equal marginal prevalence in VI and HI, it participates in multiple VI rule clusters and in none of the HI rule sets, illustrating why structural analysis is needed beyond frequency tables.
+A motivating example is \attr{topic\_appearance}.
+In our data, appearance has near-equal marginal prevalence in VI and HI comments, yet it participates in multiple VI rule clusters and in none of the HI rule sets.
+This is precisely the kind of behavioural asymmetry that marginal statistics obscure but symbolic--semantic structure can reveal.